stealthBS/demo1-repo/AI notes.md

 > We can use Emoji for naming the 'Chat Title' e.g. '👨‍💻Coding', '🎼Music research🎶', '🎹Piano learning', so that it will be more visually scannable and presentable.

 In upcoming lessons we will learn how to use the above features.

+🔸 Also, ChatGPT have the feature to updated/improved/refine our reponse if we don't like the present reply by ChatGPT.
+🔸